Edwards profit up as heart valve sales accelerate

-(Reuters) - Edwards Lifesciences Corp (EW.N) on Monday posted fourth-quarter earnings that beat analyst expectations on strong sales of its replacement heart valve that is implanted in a less-invasive procedure than open-heart surgery.
+(Reuters) - Edwards Lifesciences Corp (EW.N) on Monday posted fourth-quarter earnings that beat analyst expectations on strong sales of its artificial heart valve that is implanted in a less-invasive procedure than open-heart surgery.

 The medical device maker said sales of the new valve, called Sapien, surged more than 72 percent in the quarter.

 For patients with diseased heart valves, the Sapien product offers an alternative valve replacement method to open-heart surgery in which the patient’s breastbone is cut open and the heart temporarily stopped.
-Doctors expect such minimally invasive techniques for replacing valves to eventually become the standard of care.
+Doctors expect minimally invasive valves to eventually become the standard of care.

-The initial product launch in 2011 included only inoperable patients, for whom the valves were threaded to the heart from the femoral artery in the leg using a catheter.

 “The quarter certainly shows this is gaining momentum in the United States,” said Jefferies & Co analyst Raj Denhoy.